Rashkerry-newversion/mario-app-k8s-grafana/README.md

 - Port Forward Easily from Lens
 - Instead of CLI, do this:
     Select a Network > Services > mario-service

-    Click the “Port Forward” button in top-right corner Lens will expose the service at something like:
+    Click the “Port Forward” button in bottom-right corner

 ![Lens Port forwarding](images/image22.png)